What is IO?

 IO:O was originally equipped with a Fairchild 486 CCD detector.
 However, this was found to have degraded during storage resulting in poor blue Quantum Efficiency (QE), so it was therefore replaced in June 2012 with an e2V CCD 231-84.
 This has worked well giving broadly similar performance to RATCam but with the advantage of a wider field of view.
 Read noise is currently slightly higher than RATCam with QE tilted more towards the red end of the spectrum.
 At present a single readout mode is implemented, giving a total readout and file creation overhead of 18.5 seconds per image (2x2 binned).
 1x1 binning is also available, although we do not regularly obtain 1x1 flats.
 Please contact the LT Support Astronomer if you wish to use this mode.

-IO:O's other specifications are listed below.
+IO:O's principal observational specifications are listed below.

 |Detector||4096x4112 pixel e2v CCD 231, deep depletion, Astro ER1 coated|